marcottelab/whatprot/README.md

 First two lines are special standalone ints that represent: n_channels and n_dye_seqs

 Followed by `n_dye_seqs` lines each of which is tab delimited with three terms:
 * a "dye_string"
 * the number of peptides that generated this dye_seq.
-TODO: Verify
 * the id of this dye_seq.

-TODO: Verify
+Note that when the id of a dye_seq is produced from peptides, the dye seq is assigned an id from one of the peptides.
+The c++ code doesn't know how to read peptide data though so may not be super relevant, just helps with analysis to be able to guess at a particular peptide.

 ### dye_string
 A "dye_string" is a summary of a labeling.